drslock/ghost/README.md

     }
 }
 ```
+Note that it is not unusual for students to have more than one GitHub username.

-At then end of the JSON report document, there may appear an additional `spectres` section.
+Near the end of the JSON report document, there may appear an additional `spectres` section.
 This contains the usernames of any unknown contributors encountered during the analysis of the GitHub
 repositories (i.e. usernames not listed in the `students` section of the report).
 It is worth
 spending some time reviewing these unknown usernames to see if it is worth updating the student